softwaregoodiebag/cloudsonic/README.md

 - [x] Admin login
 - [x] Scanning of files and indexing
-- [ ] Reindexing and detecting when new tracks are added
-- [ ] Basic user management
 - [x] Queue tracks
 - [x] Progressive web app
 - [x] Responsive mobile first UI
+- [ ] Reindexing and detecting when new tracks are added
+- [ ] Basic user management
 - [ ] View queue + queue management
 - [ ] Per user playlists
 - [ ] Tracks stats such as play count
+- [ ] Service wait for database

 ## Setup
+The project has been tested using docker swarm.
+To run Cloudsonic on your swarm use the following commands:

+    docker stack deploy --compose-file docker-compose.yml

+Tail the service logs and you should see the default admin password

+    2020/04/14 18:55:37 Successfully connected to database
+    2020/04/14 18:55:37 cf784f9f52d8705b88d97ef85abd859e
+    2020/04/14 18:55:37 Service listening on :8081

+Navigate to IP_ADDRESS:PORT and enter:

+- Username=andmin

+- Password=cf784f9f52d8705b88d97ef85abd859e

+You will then be asked to change the admin account password.

 ## Supporting development
 If you enjoyed this project — or just feeling generous, please consider donating to support ongoing development costs.
 Thank you